avimehenwal/mydocs/content/lifestyle/innerengineering.md

   * Normal people emit them only at certain sensations, biting an apple
   * [Book - Altered Traits](https://www.amazon.com/Altered-Traits-Science-Reveals-Meditation/dp/0399184384)
   * Lab - university of Wisconson

+## Education

+* Schools = Raw materials for bigger factories
+* Types of education
+  * grow brain and bodies to their fullest
+* School should be like raising a graden

 ## Creating what you want